taehyounpark/queryosity/docs/guide/queries.md

 ## Defining a query

-Call `queryosity::dataflow::get()` specifying the definition and constructor arguments of the query.
+Call `dataflow::get()` specifying the definition and constructor arguments of the query.

 ```{code} cpp
 using h1d = qty::hist::hist<double>;